bendorge/gen-html/README.md

 __Note:__ If you are building a home page layout, you can add the reserved `[[content]]` placeholder in the layout file to indicate to __gen-html__ to insert the unique home page content.
 You must type it exactly as shown.

+### 3. Create snippets

-3. Create your reusable HTML snippets and save them with the .html extension in the *snippets* folder. __Note:__ These aren't intended to be valid HTML files.
+Create your reusable HTML snippets and save them with the .html extension in the *snippets* folder. __Note:__ These aren't intended to be valid HTML files.

 Snippet example: